Boise State Broncos football statistical leaders: Total offense

 Total offense is the sum of passing and rushing statistics.
 It does not include receiving or returns.

 Total offense yards

 Touchdowns responsible for

 "Touchdowns responsible for" is the official NCAA term for combined rushing and passing touchdowns.
 It does not include receiving or returns.

+All-purpose yardage

+All-purpose yardage is the sum of all yards credited to a player who is in possession of the ball.
+It includes rushing, receiving, and returns, but does not include passing.

+Boise State's record book does not break down single-game all-purpose yardage records by type of play.

+Contrary to standard NCAA statistical practice, which does not include either Division I-A (now FBS) bowl games or Division I-AA (now FCS) playoff games prior to 2002 in individual statistics, Boise State's all-purpose yardage records include all bowl and playoff games.